postgrespro/monq/README.md

 (1 row)
 ```

+You cah use key `a` without quotes, but if it complicated key `"a.b.c.qwerty.d"`
+you need to use them.

 ### MongoDB operators supported by MonQ

-MonQ is limited by opportunities JsQuery language, but support main part of MongoDB query operators.
+MonQ is limited by opportunities JsQuery language, but support main
+part of MongoDB query operators.

 #### Comparison operators:
 * `$eq` - supported;